amargaritov/PTEMagnet_AE/README.md

 ```bash
 cd ./evaluation/; mkdir -p results; ./lauch_exp.py --experiment_tag asplos21_ae --kernel modified --app mcf --num_experiments 10 --result_dir ./results
 ```
-To get the results of Figure 6, one needs to run the script for each benchmark two times: with clean and modified kernel and compare the execution times.
+To reproduce the results of Figure 6, one needs to run the script for each benchmark two times: with clean and modified kernel and compare the execution times.

 ## Miscellaneous